 - Use fresh thinly sliced pork belly that you can find at your grocer.
 They are popularly sold at Korean grocers.

-- Purchase thinly cut pork belly for a crispy texture, it should be .75 cm thick.
+- Purchase thinly cut pork belly for a crispy texture.

-- For crispy pork like bacon, fry the pork belly until golden crispy brown.
-For softer pork belly with a tender chew, cook just until the pork is no longer pink and is grey and remove off the heat immediately.
+- For tender pork belly, cook just until the pork is no longer pink and is grey and remove off the heat immediately.

 - Buy fresh greens!
 This is especially important for a crispy lettuce wrap.